HTTP-RPC/Kilo/README.md

 The values returned by these methods are populated via protected setters, which are called once per request by `RequestDispatcherServlet`.
 These setters are not meant to be called by application code.
 However, they can be used to facilitate unit testing of service implementations by simulating a request from an actual client.

 ### RequestDispatcherServlet Class
 HTTP-RPC services are published via the `RequestDispatcherServlet` class.
 This class is resposible for translating HTTP request parameters to method arguments, invoking the specified method, and serializing the return value to JSON.
-Note that service classes must be compiled with the `-parameters` flag so their method parameter names are available at runtime.

-Java objects are mapped to their JSON equivalents as follows:

-* `java.lang.Number` or numeric primitive: number
-* `java.lang.Boolean` or boolean primitive: true/false
-* `java.lang.CharSequence`: string
-* `java.util.List`: array
-* `java.util.Map`: object

-Internally, `RequestDispatcherServlet` uses the `JSONEncoder` class to transform method results to JSON.
-This class can also be used by application code to write JSON data to arbitrary output streams.

 Each servlet instance hosts a single HTTP-RPC service.
 The name of the service type is passed to the servlet via the "serviceClassName" initialization parameter.
 For example: